Stuartpkd/Tarraing/MANUAL_TEST.md

 2. **Like Post**
     - Ensure that the like/unlike function updates the like count and icon state correctly.

-3. **Download Button**
-    - Verify that the download button downloads the artwork correctly.

 4. **Like and Comment Count**
     - Confirm that the like and comment counts are correctly displayed and updated.